aknahin/wordpress-idx-map/readme.md

 1. **Add the Code to Your Theme:**

-   Save the following code to your theme's `functions.php` file or create a new file named `property-map.php` and include it in your theme.
+   Save the following code to your theme's `functions.php` file or create a new file named `idx-map.php` and include it in your theme.

 2. **Register the Shortcode:**